henrik-leppa/call-cinnamon-panel-launcher-by-number/README.md

 You can set up shorcuts that use this to open panel items using the "Super key"/"Windows key", like this:
-1. Extract the script to `/home/username/bin/`.
+1. Copy the script to `/home/username/bin/`.
    - (Create the bin directory if it does not exist.)
 2. Make the script executable.
 3. Open Keyboard settings.